USDOS/fms-treasury-statements/readme.md

     - Deposits by States
     - Other Deposits
-    For each of these, set Item = the main line item (Deposits by States, Other Deposits) Then set populate column Subitem with the indented line items that roll up into
+    For each of these, set Item = the main line item (Deposits by States, Other Deposits) Then set populate column Subitem with the indented line items that roll up into the item:
+- Set isTotal = 0 for all line items except:
+    - Total Other Deposits
+    - Total Federal Reserve Account
+    - Total Deposits (excluding transfers)
+    Set isTotal = 1 to flag these items as subtotals of the other items Keep type as Deposit for all items